stuycs-softdev/proj2-pd7-02-THE-ULTIMATE-MURDER-GUIDE/README.md

   Yelp - Lawyer ratings in case you get caught :(

-  Some weather API - For determining sunset times and burying on a good night
+  Weather Underground API - For determining the weather and seeing if it's suitable for burying a body.
+It also displays the forecast for the next 3 days in case that day isn't suitable.

   *(API List is not set in stone.
 We may add more or remove some depending on the time we have)

+CSS - Using Foundation 5

 Roles:

   Leader: -       Sabrina Khan